rosenrost/AutoDST/README.md

 ## Usage

-Choose your preferred language in the ``bins`` directory or from a certain release archive and copy the contents to your boot drive:
+Download the [latest release](releases/latest) package, choose your preferred language and copy the contents of that directory to your boot drive:

 Copy ``AUTODST.ACC`` and ``AUTODST.INI`` to the root folder of the boot drive and edit the variables in ``AUTODST.INI`` as described below.
 Make sure to set the current DST status correctly!